Sairyss/domain-driven-hexagon/README.md

-# December update

-"Other best practices and recommendations" section is extended and moved to a separate repository - [Backend best practices](https://github.com/Sairyss/backend-best-practices).
-This repository will mostly focus on architectural patterns and practices.

 # Domain-Driven Hexagon

 Main emphasis of this project is to provide recommendations on how to design software applications.
 In this readme are presented some of the techniques, tools, best practices, architectural patterns and guidelines gathered from different sources.